 The veterinarian can thus perform various examinations such as joint puncture, blood test.
 He can then look for the presence of the bacterium or specific antibodies to it. (serology, PCR, culture).

 The prognosis of the disease will be all the more favorable the more the disease is caught in time.
 To treat the affected dog, the veterinarian will put in place specific, long-term antibiotic therapy (around thirty days).
-Anti-inflammatory drugs may be added during severe and painful lameness.
+Anti-inflammatory drugs may add during severe and painful lameness.
 It is important to perform several long and medium term tests to ensure the disappearance of the bacteria.

 Ways to prevent Lyme disease